The sophisticated node provisioning and image management system in Bright Cluster Manager® allows you to do the following:

 - Automatically update BIOS images or change BIOS configurations without keyboard or console access to the nodes.

-Bright Cluster Manager Advanced Edition allows you to also do all the above on very large clusters, by using multiple, load-balanced provisioning nodes that can share load and take over from each other in case of hardware failure.
+Bright Cluster Manager Advanced Edition expands these capabilities to very large clusters, by using multiple, load-balanced provisioning nodes that can share load and take over from each other in case of hardware failure.

 The Role of the Cluster Management Daemon, GUI and Shell